kimianoorbakhsh/LPF-Defense/README.md

 # Code Structure
 The instructions on running each part of the code is explained in the README file of each folder separately.

+# Data
+The ModelNet40 data we used in our paper is uploaded in folder `model/Data/`.
+The scanobjectnn Dataset and the subset of ShapeNet Dataset used in the paper are available at this [link](https://drive.google.com/drive/folders/19tYbe11jHkKxpWASWEQl_YdJJr-WsXSg?usp=sharing).

 ## Citation
 If you use parts of the code in this repository for your own research, please consider citing: